-The MLS Advisory Committee was unable to meet during the Fall Semester 2020.
-Plan to resume meeting for the Fall Semester 2021.
+The MLS Advisory Committee was unable to meet during the Fall semester 2020.
+Plan to resume meeting for the Fall semester 2021.

-Currently, the MLS Advisory Committee plans on meeting in October of 2021.
+Currently, the MLS Advisory Committee plans on meeting in October 2021.

 The MLS Advisory Committee members was unable to come up with meeting dates for all members during October 2021, and had planned to meet in Summer 2022.
-However, due to an increase in COVID -19 was unable to meet during the Summer of 2022; therefore, will attempt to meet in Fall 2022.
+However, due to an increase in COVID -19 was

 The MLS Advisory Committee members met on November 10, 2022.
-The agenda for the meeting included an Accreditation update from NAACLS, the Regional impact of the program, graduate Placement Rates, Graduation/Attrition Rates, jASCP BOC pass rate, local employment rates, Program Surveys, Student Enrollment/Recruitment, and Internship rotations and Curriculum.
+The agenda for the meeting included an Accreditation update from NAACLS, the Regional impact of the program, graduate Placement Rates, Graduation/Attrition Rates, ASCP BOC pass rate, local employment rates, Program Surveys, Student Enrollment/Recruitment, and Internship rotations and Curriculum.